Skip to main content

 Submit documentation based on account type

-• For joint accounts: surviving joint owner retains full access; provide death certificate to update account records
+• For joint accounts: surviving joint owner retains full access under right of survivorship; provide the death certificate to update account records

 3